 A very popular way to save cash in any situation is to keep an eye out for sales, discounted products, and end-of-line items.
 By doing this, you can find cheap high-quality furnishings that would have cost you a great deal more at any other time.

-Take your time, do your research and shop around.
+Take your time, do your research and shop around online.
 You may even find “second hand” items online that have never been used but are now unwanted.

 The advantage of managing multiple properties is that you can buy in bulk – which may also allow for considerable savings per unit.